-Full-time place, per year - £25,000 Year in industry fee - £1,850 Year abroad fee - £12,500 (applies to year in China)
+Full-time place, per year - £25,000 Year in industry fee - £1,850

 Fees are for academic year 2025/26.

 Tuition fees cover the cost of your teaching and assessment, operating facilities such as libraries, IT equipment, and access to academic and personal support.
 Learn more about paying for your studies.